sercp

 RS232 ROM by Paul Farrow http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_RS232.htm

-- Ikon for text review and moral support
+- Icons for text revision, testing and moral support

-- Jan Kučera LMN128 for eLeMeNt ZX and support
+- Jan Kučera LMN128 for eLeMeNt ZX and HW and SW support